joaomarcosth9/s-runner/README.md

 > s foo.cpp -r -i foo.in            # Compile and run with /tmp/foo.in as input
 > s foo.cpp -r -i foo.in bar.in     # Compile and run with /tmp/foo.in and /tmp/bar.in as input
 ```
-### Codeforces testing
+### Online platforms testing
 ```
-> s wm.cpp -cf codeforces.com/problemset/problem/4/A    # Compile and run with CF testcases as input
+> s wm.cpp -on codeforces.com/problemset/problem/4/A    # Compile and run with CF testcases as input
+> s vacation.cpp -on atcoder.jp/contests/dp/tasks/dp_c  # Compile and run with AtCoder testcases as input
 # It also accepts full urls (with https://...)
 ```
 ## Install